Our guardians (our people)

 On the East Side...

-Leaning on the eastern edge of Castelnuovo Dell’Abate, around 250 meters above sea level, over there our historical single vineyards are warmed up by a tepid morning sun.
+Lying on the eastern edge of Castelnuovo Dell’Abate, about 250 meters above sea level, our historic vineyards are warmed up by tepid morning sun.

-The wines Bonsai, Lupi e Sirene and Amore e Magia are the main protagonists of this land.
+The wines Bonsai, Lupi e Sirene and Amore e Magia represent this corner of Montalcino.